Anglo-Portuguese Alliance: Middle Ages

 In July 1386, John of Gaunt, Duke of Lancaster, son of the late king Edward III of England and father of the future King Henry IV of England, landed in Galicia with an expeditionary force to press his claim to the Crown of Castile with Portuguese aid.
 He failed to win the support of the Castilian nobility and returned to England with a cash compensation from the rival claimant.

 John of Gaunt left behind his daughter, Philippa of Lancaster, to marry King John I of Portugal (February 1387) in order to seal the Anglo-Portuguese alliance.
-By this marriage, John I became the father of a generation of princes called by the poet Luís de Camões the "Illustrious Generation", which led Portugal into its golden age, during the period of the Discoveries.
+By this marriage, John I became the father of a generation of princes, called by the poet Luís de Camões the "Illustrious Generation", which led Portugal into its golden age, during the period of the Discoveries.

 Philippa brought to the court the Anglo-Norman tradition of an aristocratic upbringing and gave her children good educations.
 Her personal qualities were of the highest standard, and she reformed the court and imposed rigid standards of moral behaviour.
 On the other hand, the more tolerant Portuguese aristocracy saw her methods as too traditional or outdated.

 Philippa provided royal patronage for English commercial interests that sought to meet the Portuguese desire for cod and cloth in return for wine, cork, salt, and oil shipped through the English warehouses at Porto.
-Her eldest son, Duarte, authored moral works and became king in 1433; Pedro, who travelled widely and had an interest in history, became regent (1439–1448) after Duarte died of the plague in 1438; Ferdinand the Saint Prince (1402–1443), who became a crusader, participated in the attack on Tangiers in 1437; and Henrique – also known as Prince Henry the Navigator (1394–1460) – became the master of the Order of Christ and the instigator and organiser of Portugal's early voyages of discovery.
+Her eldest son, Duarte, authored moral works and became king in 1433.
+Pedro, who travelled widely and had an interest in history, became regent (1439–1448) after Duarte died of the plague in 1438.
+Ferdinand the Saint Prince (1402–1443), who became a crusader, participated in the attack on Tangiers in 1437.
+Henrique – also known as Prince Henry the Navigator (1394–1460) – became the master of the Order of Christ and the instigator and organiser of Portugal's early voyages of discovery.